borbware/unity-basics-course/project-management/1-git-basics.md

       git push --set-upstream origin main
   ```
-  * You can just follow its orders and you're good to go
+  * You can just follow its orders (see the command on the third line!) and you're good to go

 ## Exercise 1.
 Creating a repo
 <!-- _backgroundColor: Khaki -->